rubenroques/TinyLayout/README.md

 4. Improve demo app
 5. Add support to fallback constrains using an array of UIView ```(view,.Top)|=|([superview, labelA, labelB],.Top)```
 6. Create func to set the NSLayoutConstraint priority in the declaration
-7. Migrate from UIView to AnyObject
+7. Migrate from UIView to View to add support for AppKit

 ---